Consensys/validator-smart-contracts/README.md

 The three lines above specify three accounts on the allowlist, and the validators for the first and third account.

-You can export the node's public key using the following Besu command:
+You can export the node's address using the following Besu command:

     besu public-key export-address